Automattic/vip-governance-plugin/README.md

 - Turning on and off the plugin quickly, without re-deploying.
 - View all the rules at once, and also any errors if it's invalid.
-- View the rules as a specific user role.
+- View the rules as a specific user role and/or for a specific post type.

 ![Admin setting in action][settings-panel-example-gif]